Six Flags Atlantis was a water park occupying several prime acres of real estate at the intersection of I-95 and

 There was even an effort to relocate the park, but no site far enough east to avoid the daily thunderstorms could be found.

-submarine that graced the park's northwest corner was moved a couple of miles
+submarine that graced the parking lot was moved a couple of miles

 ...and this site.